SoCXin/doc/docs/ARM/ST/M4/cmd_update.rst

 Description
 -----------

-Check or update installed :ref:`platforms` and global :ref:`Libraries <RISC-V>` on the remote machine.
+Check or update installed :ref:`stm32` and global :ref:`Libraries <RISC-V>` on the remote machine.

 Options